Vitor-Ribe/Calculators/README.md

 - All my calculators 🧮
 #
 ### Simple Calculator ➕
-> A simple calculator for four operations. :)
+> A simple calculator for four operations.
+### Matrix Calculator ➕
+> A calculator for performing operations with matrices (in development)